 Basic Signs of a Macaw’s Sex

-These are not full-proof methods for determining the sex of a Macaw.
-They are simply observations that have been made by breeders and owners over the years.
+These are not foolproof methods for determining the sex of a macaw.
+They are simply anecdotal observations that have been made by breeders and owners over the years.
 A female may have a larger head than a male, and a male might have a narrower beak than a female.
-Some females are larger than males too, so none of these signs should be taken as proof of a Macaw’s sex.
-That said, there are a couple of foolproof methods that can be used to determine the sex of a Macaw.
-Here are the basics.
+Some females are larger than males too, so none of these signs should be taken as proof of a macaw’s sex.

 Determining Sex Through DNA Testing

-DNA testing is the most popular method of determining a Macaw’s sex.
-The process is non-invasive, effective, and reliable.
-DNA testing companies claim that their results are 99.9% reliable, so the chance that your Macaw ends up being the opposite sex than what the DNA results say is minimal.
-Feathers can be used for DNA testing, but they are not as reliable as blood DNA tests.
+DNA testing is the most popular method of determining a macaw’s sex.
+The process is inexpensive, effective, and reliable.
+DNA testing companies claim that their results are 99.9% reliable, so the chance that your macaw ends up being the opposite sex than what the DNA results say is minimal.
+Feathers can be used for DNA testing.
+An alternative is the collection of a blood sample for sexing.

 Does It Matter What Sex a Macaw Is?

 The truth is that it does not matter what a macaw’s sex is unless they live with other macaws that they could possibly mate with.
 That being said, because some ailments are unique to each gender, it’s always beneficial to know your pet’s sex, even if you plan to house them alone.
 For example, females are prone to egg binding and laying issues, so it may be medically relevant to know your bird’s sex even if you plan to keep a female on her own.